 BMAHC is getting ready to move forward with its first housing development at 171 King Street East, the site of the old Foodland store.
 This site was purchased by the Town and will be transferred to BMAHC to create attainable rental housing.

 We have already completed the first informative stage in the project's life cycle, which included introducing the attainable housing approach and goals to key stakeholders.
 Now, we are into the concept development of the Gateway Attainable Housing Project and getting the site prepared before embarking on the hiring process for a builder to design and construct the development.

 In May 2020 we undertook a public consultation survey conducted with three conceptual plans to collect input on a range of elements including layout and massing, design, parking, preservation of trees and sustainability.
 An incredible response was received with over 305 completed surveys from members of the community.

-In June 2020 the BMAHC Board evaluated the conceptual plans and the report from the community survey and agreed to ask Council to initiate the planning process to consider amendments of the Official Plan and Zoning Bylaw for this site that would allow buildings of up to 5 storeys.
-On June 29th, Council approved this request and Town Planning staff will be leading this in keeping with the Planning Act process.
+Throughout 2020 the BMAHC Board evaluated a number of conceptual plans, advice from the Gateway Site Design Guideline Task Force, the report from the community survey and agreed to ask Council to initiate the planning process to consider amendments of the Official Plan and Zoning Bylaw for this site that would allow a building of up to 4 storeys.
+On February 9th 2021, Council approved this request and Town Planning staff will be leading this in keeping with the Planning Act process.